flaneurette/Emergency-USB-Kit/EmergencyUSB/Preparedness/Basics/README.md

 * Do not use matches or lighters, this may cause explosion (gas leak)
 * Recuers sometimes arrange a minute of silence, use this to shout as loud as possible
 * If near pipes, tick against it so you can be found.
+* If you can get out, examine yourself for wounds.

 ---